 Though integrity streams provides greater data integrity for the system, it also incurs a performance cost.
 There are a couple different reasons for this:

 - If integrity streams are enabled, all write operations become allocate-on-write operations.
-Though this avoids the read-modify-write bottleneck, data frequently becomes fragmented, which delays reads.
+Though this avoids any read-modify-write bottlenecks since ReFS doesn't need to read or modify any existing data, file data frequently becomes fragmented, which delays reads.

 - Depending on the workload and underlying storage of the system, the computational cost of computing and validating the checksum can cause IO latency to increase.

-Because integrity streams carries a performance cost, we recommend leaving integrity streams disabled on highly performant systems.
+Because integrity streams carries a performance cost, we recommend leaving integrity streams disabled on performance sensitive systems.